Alickbird/Alickbird.github.io/map_test.md

 var basemapControl = {
-  "My Basemap": bg, // an option to select a basemap (makes more sense if you have multiple basemaps) }
+  "OSM Basemap": bg, // an option to select a basemap (makes more sense if you have multiple basemaps) }
 var layerControl = {
-  "My Layer": mylayer, // an option to show or hide the layer you created from geojson }
+  "Food retailers": mylayer, // an option to show or hide the layer you created from geojson }

 // Add the control component, a layer list with checkboxes for operational layers and radio buttons for basemaps